rehierl/node-tree-outliner/1-0-mathematics/3-5-concatenation.md

 Note that the result of the concatenation operation is in general a set of sequences.
-Depending on the input parameters, all sequences within the result set are "flat sequences" (i.e. no additional nesting).
+Depending on the input parameters, all sequences within the result of the concatenation operation is in principle **a set of flat sequences** (i.e. no added nesting).
+That is in contrast to the base definition of the Cartesian product.

 Note that, in general, there is no statement possible about the lengths of the sequences in the resulting set-of-sequences.
 Likewise, the number of sequences in the resulting set can not be determined in general.
-However, such statements can be made in special cases: If no input set is a set of sequences, then the length of each sequence within the resulting set is identical to the number of sets involved.
+However, such statements still can be made under special circumstances: If no input set is a set of sequences, then the length of each sequence within the resulting set is identical to the number of sets involved.
+In contrary to that, the sequences in the result set of the Cartesian product always have the exact same length.

 Note that, because the result of the concatenation is in general a set of sequences, the concatenation operation can be used to specify types/domains.